zephyrcicd/tdengine-orm-boot-starter/README.md

     ```
 2. Configure database connection in `application.yml`
 3. Create entity classes with `@TdTable` and `@TdTag` annotations
-4. Inject `TDengineRepository` in your service class and start using it
+4. Inject `TdTemplate` in your service class and start using it

 ## Detailed Usage Guide